wilhmhkm/Movie_Correlation_Analysis_Python/README.md

 ## 🚀 Data Processing Steps

-### 1. Data Acquisition
-- Downloaded movie dataset from Kaggle
+I start by downloading the movie dataset from Kaggle and loading it into Python using `pandas.read_csv()`.
-- Loaded dataset using `pandas.read_csv()`

-### 2. Data Exploration
-- Inspected dataset using `.head()`
-- Reviewed column types with `.dtypes`
-- Checked for missing values using loops and `isnull()`

-### 3. Data Cleaning
-- Converted data types (e.g., budget & gross → integers)
-- Created a **corrected year column** from release date
-- Sorted data by gross revenue
-- Checked and handled duplicates
-- Standardized dataset structure for analysis

-### 4. Feature Engineering
+I then explore the data by checking the first few rows with `.head()`, reviewing data types using `.dtypes`, and identifying missing values through loops and `isnull()`.

+Next, I clean the dataset by converting key columns like budget and gross into integers, creating a corrected year column from the release date, sorting the data by gross revenue, removing duplicates, and standardizing the overall structure for analysis.

-- Converted categorical variables (company, genre, etc.) into numeric format using **category encoding**
+After that, I perform feature engineering by converting categorical variables such as company and genre into numeric format using category encoding.

-### 5. Exploratory Data Analysis (EDA)
-- Built **scatter plots** to compare budget vs revenue
-- Used **regression plots** to identify trends
-- Generated **correlation matrix** using Pearson method

-### 6. Visualization
-- Created **heatmaps** to easily interpret correlations
-- Highlighted strong vs weak relationships visually
+For the exploratory analysis, I build scatter plots to examine the relationship between budget and revenue, apply regression plots to identify trends, and generate a correlation matrix using the Pearson method.

+Finally, I create heatmaps to visualize the correlations clearly and highlight the strength of relationships between variables.

 ---

 ## 📊 Key Insights

-- **Budget vs Gross Revenue**
-  - Strong positive correlation (~0.71)
-  - Higher investment generally leads to higher returns

-- **Votes vs Gross Revenue**
-  - Significant correlation
-  - Audience engagement is a strong success indicator

-- **Company vs Gross Revenue**
-  - Weak correlation
+From the analysis, I observe that **budget and gross revenue** have a strong positive correlation of around 0.71, indicating that higher investment generally leads to higher returns.

+I also find that **votes and gross revenue** show a significant relationship, suggesting that audience engagement plays a key role in a movie’s success.

-  - Production company does not strongly determine success
+On the other hand, **company and gross revenue** have a weak correlation, meaning that the production company alone does not strongly determine performance.

-- **Runtime & Other Features**
-  - Minimal to moderate impact on revenue
+Other features like runtime show only minimal to moderate influence on revenue.

 ---

 ## 💡 Recommendations

-- 🎯 Focus on **strategic budget allocation** to maximize returns
-- 📣 Prioritize **audience engagement and marketing** to increase votes and visibility
+Based on these insights, I focus on several key takeaways.
+I emphasize the importance of **strategic budget allocation** to maximize returns.
+I also prioritize **audience engagement and marketing efforts** to drive visibility and increase votes.

-- 🏢 Avoid over-reliance on production company reputation as a success factor
-- 📊 Use **data-driven decision making** when planning film investments
+At the same time, I avoid over-relying on production company reputation as a success factor, and instead advocate for **data-driven decision making** when planning film investments.